OCTEVAW is managed by a Board of Directors composed of twelve members and the Executive Director.

 Co-Director of Communications

-Abigail Kidd engages in sexual violence prevention, disability justice, reproductive and sexual health, and activist work in Ottawa.
-While she was completing her M.A. in the social sciences, Abigail worked for the Graduate Students' Association at Carleton University as their Sexual Assault Outreach Coordinator.
+Abigail Kidd has engaged in sexual violence prevention, disability justice, reproductive and sexual health, and activist work in Ottawa.
+While she was completing her M.A. which focused on disability issues, Abigail worked for the Graduate Students' Association at Carleton University as their Sexual Assault Outreach Coordinator.
 Within this role, she worked to ensure that the Carleton community was educated about sexual violence prevention, understood consent, and had access to sexual health resources.
-She organized and facilitated major events, co-created campaigns, and engaged in community outreach efforts.
 Abigail is also trained as a Sexual and Reproductive Health Professional through Planned Parenthood Ottawa.
 Currently, Abigail facilitates a workshop for Venus Envy focused on disabilities and sexuality.
-The workshop aims to address ableist notions and misconceptions, and to offer exciting toys and resources for making sex more accessible.
-Abigail also works full time as a Union Education Officer for CUPE 2204, a union local that represents non-profit childcare centres in Ottawa.
+Abigail also works full time as a policy analyst focused on disability-based policy.
+Abigail uses her experience running grassroots campains and her strong communications skills as OCTEVAW's co-director of communications.
 Abigail aims to ensure that anti-oppression and anti-violence are central to all her professional and personal work.

 Director of Fundraising